-This article will attempt to answer quite a few questions that you have in relation to being impersonated online, including:
+This article will attempt to answer quite a few questions that you have in relation to someone impersonating online, including:

 - What can I do about someone impersonating me online?